SigmaSkid/Tearware/README.md

 1. Anti-aim, naive freestanding that can be done in both client & server (face away from players?).

-1. Anti-aim modes for stand/walk/in air?
-This would make it insanely annoying to make a config..

 1. Autowall for ragebot.

 1. Throw projectiles/pipebomb in all direction? idk. @unlegitSenpaii keeps crying he wants it.